prod-feng/Luste-KMOD-2.12.9-with-ZFS-0.7.13-on-Centos-7.9/README.md

 You need to use the "--with-spec=[generic|redhat]" to choose which mode you want to use.
 The default mode us generic.

-The "redhat" mode by default will export all the provided ksy functions.
+The "redhat" mode by default will export all the provided ksym functions.
 The only issue for the redhat mode is it can only support the lastest Linux kernel installed.
-If you want to install on an older kernel(while you have a newer kernel on the same computer), the build will the fail.
-If that's the case, you can change one line of file:
+If you want to install on an older kernel(while you have a newer kernel on the same computer), the build will then fail.
+If that's the case, you can change one line of a file:

 ```text
 vi /usr/lib/rpm/redhat/macros